ankschoubey/old-blog/_posts/2020-05-31-writing-motivation.md

 - One big idea per post

-- Read a sentence.
+- Delete sentences.
 Remove all the useless words.

 - Forget attributions.
 It makes you slow.
 Plus you want it to be your own thoughts.
 So make those thoughts your own.
 Don't care about attributions.